|Welcome to the

 Enter the personal computer.
 This was exactly what we needed for the audio frequency signal source.
 The computer would run a frequency generating program to produce the necessary audio frequency sweep to modulate the 3.1 MHz carrier.
 And our new solid-state audio processor (which would become the SSQ-2F system) would make the transition between the computer and the plasma tube.
 But, there was a serious problem...

-Although computers are pretty good at playing music and speech files, it turns out that they are terrible at being able to make nice, sharp, square waves, at frequencies much higher than about 1,000 Hz.
-And since we must have sharp square waves all the way up to at least 25,000 Hz for running Jeff Garff's "Big Sweep," this would have been a show-stopper.
+Although computers are pretty good at playing music and speech files, it turns out that they are terrible at making nice, sharp, square waves, at frequencies much higher than about 1,000 Hz.
+Since we must have sharp square waves all the way up to at least 25,000 Hz for running Jeff Garff's "Big Sweep," this would have been a show-stopper.
 Luckily for us, it turns out that computers can produce very nice sine waves all the way up to at least 19,500 Hz or higher, depending on the quality of the sound card system in the computer.
 But even if we could use sine waves, the limit of 19,500 Hz is well below the needed 25,000 Hz for Jeff's "Big Sweep."
 What to do?

 The solution was to design the SSQ-2F.
 The SSQ-2F accepts the sine wave audio signal from the computer, amplifies it, doubles the frequency, converts it into an adjustable duty cycle square wave, and then uses the square wave to modulate the 3.1 MHz carrier wave.
 After further amplification, the modulated carrier is sent to the plasma tube.